top of page

 When assessing solar PV system availability for reporting purposes, two common methodologies are employed: time-weighted availability and energy-weighted availability.
 The energy-weighted availability is basically the only choice for daily reports, since it must weigh-in the hours of daytime and darkness in a relative matter.
 However, for longer time frames (week, month, year), one can choose which metric fits operations best.

-Solar solution providers - interested in automatic solar PV availability assessment and measuring PV system performance without the need to install weather sensors at the site?
+Solar solution providers - interested in automated solar PV availability assessment and PV system performance measurement without weather sensors at the site?
 Fill details to receive a demo or contact us.

 bottom of page